-Meeting System Requirements
+System Requirements Worksheet

-For information about the recommended hardware, supported operating systems, and supported virtual environments, see the NetlQ Identity Manager Technical Information website.
+For information about the recommended hardware, supported operating systems, and supported virtual environments, see the System Requirements for Identity Manager 4.8.

 For information about system requirements for a specific release, see the Release Notes accompanying the release at the Identity Manager documentation website.